How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 Step 1: Remove loose grit

-Before you add any moisture, knock off dirt with a dry cloth or soft brush.
+Before you add moisture, knock off dirt with a dry cloth or soft brush.
 This keeps you from grinding grit into the leather.

 Step 2: Spot clean the dirty zones